korelogic/Coda-Bootstrap-Clips/README.md

 -------------
 1. Open Coda 2 and navigate to the clips panel.
 2. Right click on the pane and select "Import Clips".
-3. Open the file "Bootstrap.clips" and your done!
+3. Open each of the .clips files and import them.
+Done!